ABOUT KAI CORREA

 Kai is an experienced clinician and has worked with USA baseball as an infield instructor for the west region teams at the USA Baseball National Team Identification Series in 2016 and 2017.
 He has also served as an infield instructor and evaluator at Top 96, Trosky Baseball, ABD, ABC, CBA, Base by Pros, Stanford University, University of Kansas, and University of Washington baseball camps from 2011-2017.

 Kai enjoys spending his off-season’s sharing his passion for infield play.
-He was a featured infield speaker at 2017 ABCA Convention Expo Theatre, the 2017 Colorado Dugout Club Convention, and at the 2017 Baseball Aruba National Convention.
-He is also scheduled to host the Infield Hot Stove at the 2018 ABCA Convention, and booked to speak at the 2018 Oklahoma High School Baseball Convention and at the 2018 Baseball Canada High Performance Coaching Seminar.
+He was a featured infield speaker at 2017 ABCA Convention Expo Theatre, the 2017 Colorado Dugout Club Convention, the 2017 Baseball Aruba National Convention, the Infield Hot Stove at the 2018 ABCA Convention, the 2018 Oklahoma High School Baseball Convention, the 2018 Be The Best Clinic, and at the 2018 Baseball Canada High Performance Coaching Seminar.
+He is scheduled to speak at the 2018 ABCA Barnstormers Clinic in Denver, 2018 Curacao Baseball Week, the 2019 ABCA Convention in Dallas, the 2019 Ohio High School Baseball Coaches Convention, and at the 2019 Inside Baseball Clinic.

 Big Island Born